jwalker2276/js-workout/README.md

 # js-workout
-A javascript workout project with test.
+A javascript workout project with tests.